General Terms and Conditions

-6.2 For the purposes of the Consultancy Agreement, any notice transmitted by facsimile or delivered after 5.00pm on a Business Day, or at any time on a non–Business Day, shall be deemed received at 9.00am on the next Business Day.
+13.2 For the purposes of the Consultancy Agreement, any notice transmitted by facsimile or delivered after 5.00pm on a Working Day, or at any time on a non-Working Day, shall be deemed received at 9.00am on the next Working Day.

-7.3 Governing Law and Jurisdiction – This agreement is governed by the laws of New Zealand and the parties submit to the exclusive jurisdiction of the New Zealand courts in respect of all matters relating to the Consultancy Agreement.
+14.4 Governing Law and Jurisdiction - Unless otherwise agreed in the Consultancy Agreement, this Consultancy Agreement is governed by the laws of New Zealand and the parties submit to the non-exclusive jurisdiction of the New Zealand courts in respect of all matters relating to the Consultancy Agreement.

-7.5 Entire Agreement - This agreement records the entire arrangement between the parties relating to the matters dealt with in the Consultancy Agreement and supersedes all previous arrangements, whether written, oral or both, relating to such matters.
+14.6 Entire Agreement - This Consultancy Agreement records the entire arrangement between the parties relating to the matters dealt with in the Consultancy Agreement and supersedes all previous arrangements, whether written, oral or both, relating to such matters.

 (a) The party claiming the protection of this clause shall, as soon as possible after becoming aware of such cause or the likelihood of such cause, give the other party written notice accordingly.

-(c) In any such event, neither party shall be deemed to have accepted any extra costs that may be incurred or sustained by the other party through a delay resulting from the cause.
+(c) In any such event, neither party shall be deemed to have accepted any extra costs which may be incurred or sustained by the other party through a delay resulting from the cause.